NCI Enterprise Vocabulary Services (EVS)

 Terminology plays an important role in NCI's research, clinical, and information efforts.
 NCI is working with many partners to create and publish controlled terminology that can help develop and communicate information useful to scientists, clinicians, patients, and the public.
 Here are some key resources.

-NCI EVS provides a set of services and resources, including NCI Thesaurus and NCI Metathesaurus, that facilitate the standardization of terminology across the Institute and the larger biomedical community.
+NCI EVS provides services and resources, including NCI Thesaurus and NCI Metathesaurus, that facilitate the use and standardization of terminology across the Institute and the larger biomedical community.

 - NCI Thesaurus

 Published monthly by NCI, this reference terminology and biomedical ontology is used in a growing number of NCI and other systems.
 It covers vocabulary for clinical care, translational and basic research, and public information and administrative activities.
-The NCI Thesaurus provides definitions, synonyms, and other information on nearly 10,000 cancers and related diseases, 8,000 single agents and combination therapies, and a wide range of other topics related to cancer and biomedical research.
+The NCI Thesaurus provides definitions, synonyms, and other information on nearly 10,000 cancers and related diseases, 17,000 single agents and related substances, combination therapies, a federal Consolidated Health Informatics (CHI) standard anatomy section, and a wide range of other topics related to cancer and biomedical research.
 It is maintained by a multidisciplinary team of editors, who add about 700 new entries each month.

 - NCI Metathesaurus